-If you are looking for unblemished products that work, follow this "pain trio" link.
+If you are looking for unblemished products that work, follow this "pain trio" (scroll linked page for My Arthritis Story) link.
 You’ll be glad you did.
 You’ll like the way your body feels when you use the best supplements anywhere.
 And you’ll permanently avoid supplement risks.

 Supplement Risks Disclaimer: Health statements on this Supplement Risks page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 1 Kapoor, A., Sharfstein, J. M., Perspective, Breaking the gridlock: Regulation of dietary supplements in the United States.
 Journal Drug Testing & Analysis.
 DOI:10.1002/dta.1892, Volume 8, issue 3-4, March-April 2016, Pages 424-430

 2 Ostroff, S., M.D., Blog Post: Making Progress in Protecting Consumers from Unsafe Supplements, FDA, January 20, 2016 https://blogs.fda.gov/fdavoice/index.php/2016/01/making-progress-in-protecting-consumers-from-unsafe-supplements/

 3 FDA Webpage, Dietary Supplements: What You Need to Know, subsection Are there any risks in taking supplements?
 Accessed 2-19-2018 https://www.fda.gov/Food/DietarySupplements/UsingDietarySupplements/ucm109760.htm

 4 Marcus, Mary Brophy; Article: How safe are your dietary supplements?
 CBS News, November 18, 2015 http://www.cbsnews.com/news/dietary-supplements-how-safe-are-they/